Lighting expert since 1979

 Dinner Raum im Hotel

-The different areas of the hotel lobby: a travel guide through the first impression
+The different areas of the hotel lobby: A guide to first impressions

-When you enter a hotel, you enter far more than just a room.
-A lobby can be seen as a reflection of the entire hotel or building, setting the tone for the entire guest experience.
-From modern to classic, minimalist to opulent, each lobby tells its own story.
+When you enter a hotel, you enter much more than just a room.
+A lobby can be seen as a reflection of the entire hotel or building, setting the tone for the entire Guest experience.
+From modern to classic, minimalist to opulent—every lobby tells its own story.
 But within this space, there are different areas, each with its own function and atmosphere:

-The reception area: there is often a reception desk or reception counter here.
+The reception area: This is often where the reception desk or reception counter is located.
 It is the first point of contact for guests to check in or obtain information.
 The lighting and furniture are often designed to be inviting and functional.

-Waiting areas: Often furnished with comfortable seating, coffee tables and the occasional magazine or book, these areas offer guests a place to relax and wait.
+Waiting areas: Often furnished with comfortable seating, coffee tables, and occasionally magazines or books, these areas provide guests with a place to relax and wait.

-Gallery or art area: As mentioned earlier, a lobby can also serve as a display space for artwork, statues or other cultural artifacts.
-Here, the focus is on lighting to highlight the artwork.
+Gallery or art area: As mentioned above, a lobby can also serve as an exhibition space for artwork, statues, or other cultural artifacts.
+Here, the lighting is designed to highlight the artwork.

 Bar or café: Some lobbies have a small bar or café where guests can enjoy drinks or snacks.
 It is a relaxed area where guests can meet and chat.

-Business Center: Modern hotels often have areas equipped with computers, printers and other office supplies so guests can conduct business.
+Business center: Modern hotels often have areas equipped with computers, printers, and other office supplies so that guests can take care of business matters.

 Luggage storage: A convenient area where guests can store their luggage before check-in or after check-out.

-Passage areas: These are designed for the flowing The lobbies are designed to facilitate the movement of guests and are often provided with clear paths and signs to make orientation easier.
-Each of these areas has its own character and function, helping to make the lobby both welcoming and functional.
-The combination of design, lighting and furnishings in all these different areas ensures that guests feel welcome and cared for from the moment they arrive.
+Passageways: These are designed for the flow of guest traffic and often feature clear pathways and signage to aid orientation.
+Each of these areas has its own character and function, contributing to the lobby being both welcoming and functional.
+The combination of design, lighting, and furnishings in all these different areas ensures that guests feel welcome and cared for from the moment they arrive.

 Hotellobby

-Lighting in a hotel is not only aesthetically important, but also technically complex.
+Lighting in a hotel is not only important from an aesthetic point of view, but also technically complex.
 Here are some technical facts about lighting in hotel lobbies:

-Luminous intensity: The luminous intensity, measured in candela (cd), indicates the brightness of a light source in a particular direction.
-In hotel lobbies, it is important to have the right light intensity to create a pleasant and inviting atmosphere.
+Luminous intensity: Luminous intensity, measured in candelas (cd), indicates the brightness of a light source in a specific direction.
+In hotel lobbies, it is important to have the right luminous intensity to create a pleasant and inviting atmosphere.

-Color temperature: Measured in Kelvin (K), describes the color temperature the appearance of the light.
-Warm white lights (around 2700K-3000K) create a cozy atmosphere, while cool white lights (over 5000K) tend to be used in modern, minimalist lobbies.
+Color temperature: Measured in Kelvin (K), color temperature describes the appearance of light.
+Warm white lights (around 2700K-3000K) create a cozy atmosphere, while cool white lights (above 5000K) are more commonly used in modern, minimalist lobbies.

-Color rendering index (CRI): This index indicates how accurately a light source reproduces the colors of objects compared to natural light.
-A high CRI (close to 100) is desirable in hotel lobbies, especially when works of art or decorative elements are illuminated.
+Color rendering index (CRI): Thisindex indicates how accurately a light source renders the colors of objects compared to natural light.
+A high CRI (close to 100) is desirable in hotel lobbies, especially when illuminating artwork or decorative elements.

-Lifespan and efficiency: LED luminaires are now widely used in hotel lobbies as they offer a long lifespan (often over 25,000 hours) and high energy efficiency.
+Lifespan and efficiency: LED lights are now widely used in hotel lobbies because they offer a long lifespan (often over 25,000 hours) and high energy efficiency.

-Dimmability: Many hotel lobbies use dimmable lighting systems to adjust the brightness depending on the time of day or the desired atmosphere.
-Modern systems even allow programmable control of the lighting.
+Dimmability: Many hotel lobbies use dimmable lighting systems to adjust brightness depending on the time of day or desired atmosphere.
+Modern systems even allow for programmable lighting control.

 Lighting control systems: Many hotels rely on automated lighting control systems.
-With motion sensors, daylight sensors and preset programs, the lighting can be adapted to the needs of the room in real time.
+With motion sensors, daylight sensors, and preset programs, lighting can be adjusted in real time to suit the needs of the room.

-Energy efficiency: In view of rising energy costs and environmental regulations, hotels are looking for energy-efficient lighting solutions.
-LEDs and compact fluorescent lamps (CFL) are particularly popular due to their energy efficiency and durability.
+Energy efficiency: In view ofrising energy costs and environmental regulations Hotels are looking for energy-efficient lighting solutions.
+LEDs and compact fluorescent lamps (CFLs) are particularly popular due to their energy efficiency and longevity.

-Emergency lighting: For safety purposes, hotel lobbies must be equipped with emergency lighting that is activated during power outages.
-These lights are often equipped with rechargeable batteries that ensure that the light continues to work for a certain period of time even in the event of a power failure.
+Emergency lighting: For safety reasons, hotel lobbies must be equipped with emergency lighting that is activated in the event of a power failure.
+These lights are often equipped with rechargeable batteries that ensure that the lights continue to function for a certain period of time even in the event of a power failure.

-Glare limitation: In lobbies, it is important to avoid direct glare for guests.
-Optical systems, diffusers and strategic placement of luminaires help to minimize annoying glare.
+Glare control: In lobbies, it is important to avoid direct glare for guests.
+Optical systems, diffusers, and strategic placement of luminaires help to minimize annoying glare

-Heat management: With high-power luminaires in particular, it is important to dissipate heat effectively to extend the life of the lamps and ensure they operate efficiently.
-These technical aspects of lighting play a crucial role in how guests perceive and feel in a hotel lobby.
+Heat management: Especially with high-power luminaires, it is important to dissipate heat effectively in order to extend the life of the lamps and ensure that they operate efficiently.
+These technical aspects of lighting play a crucial role in how guests perceive a hotel lobby and feel in it.
 By carefully planning and considering these factors, hoteliers can ensure that their lobby is both functional and aesthetically pleasing.

-Pendant luminaires in the hotel lobby: a dance of multi-flame lights
+Pendant lights in the hotel lobby: a dance of multi-flame lights

-Pendant luminaires are an indispensable element in the world of interior design, especially in hotel lobbies where first impressions count.
+Pendant lights are an indispensable element in the world of interior design, especially in hotel lobbies where first impressions count.
 Their versatility in design and luminosity makes them the ideal choice for this important space.
-In particular, 3-light pendant luminaires, 5-light pendant luminaires and 8-light pendant luminaires offer an impressive range of lighting options.
-3-light pendant luminaires are the perfect option for smaller rooms or corners of the hotel lobby.
-These lights can be placed above a reading table or in a quiet corner to create a cozy and inviting ambiance.
-Their three-bulb design provides enough light to highlight an area without being overpowering.
-For medium-sized rooms or over central tables and seating areas, 5-bulb pendant lights provide just the right amount of light and elegance.
+Three-light, five-light, and eight-light pendant lights in particular offer an impressive range of lighting options.
+Three-light pendant lights are the perfect option for smaller rooms or corners of the hotel lobby.
+These lights can be placed above a reading table or in a quiet corner to create a cozy and inviting atmosphere.
+Their three-light design provides enough light to highlight an area without being overwhelming.
+For medium-sized rooms or above central tables and seating areas, 5-light pendant lights offer just the right amount of light and elegance.

-The five lights provide a balanced light distribution that illuminates the room evenly while conveying a sense of luxury and sophistication.
-When it comes to making a powerful statement, 8-light pendant luminaires come into play.
+The five lights provide balanced light distribution that illuminates the room evenly while conveying a sense of luxury and sophistication.
+When it comes to making a powerful statement, 8-light pendant lights come into play.
 Placed in large lobbies or atriums with high ceilings, these lights quickly become the focal point of the room.
-The eight flames not only provide an impressive source of light, but can also become a real work of art, depending on the design.
-The choice between pendant luminaires with 3 flames, pendant luminaires with 5 flames and pendant luminaires with 8 flames ultimately depends on the size of the room, the desired atmosphere and the specific lighting requirements.
-Regardless of the number of flames, pendant luminaires, used correctly, can add depth, character and an inviting feel to any room.
-In the hotel lobby, where first impressions are everything, these lights can make the difference between a good stay and a memorable one.
+The eight lights not only provide an impressive light source, but can also become a real work of art, depending on the design.
+The choice between 3-light pendant lights, 5-light pendant lights, and 8-light pendant lights ultimately depends on the size of the room, the desired atmosphere, and the specific lighting requirements.
+Regardless of the number of flames, pendant lights, when used correctly, can add depth, character, and a welcoming feel to any room.
+In a hotel lobby, where first impressions are everything, these lights can make the difference between a good stay and an unforgettable one.

 Hotel Lobby

-How does lighting influence the atmosphere of the Reception?
+How does lighting influence the atmosphere of the reception area?

-The lighting of a hotel lobby is much more than just an aesthetic decision.
-It can have a significant impact on the atmosphere and guest experience.
+The lighting in a hotel lobby is much more than just an aesthetic decision.
+It can have a significant impact on the atmosphere and the guest experience.
 Here are some topics that customers are often interested in and frequently ask about when it comes to lighting in hotel lobbies:

-Energy efficiency: with increasing environmental awareness, many customers are looking for energy efficient lighting solutions.
-Questions about the light sources used, their energy consumption and the options for reducing energy consumption are common.
+Energy efficiency: With increasing environmental awareness, many customers are looking for energy-efficient lighting solutions.
+Questions about the light sources used, their energy consumption, and ways to reduce energy consumption are common.

-Lighting control systems: Modern lighting control systems offer a range of features, including dimming and programmable lighting scenarios.
+Lighting control systems: Modern lighting control systems offer a range of functions, including dimmability and programmable lighting scenarios.
 Customers are often interested in how these systems can help improve lighting quality and save energy.

-Glare reduction: Glare can affect the comfort and vision of guests.
-Customers are often interested in how lighting is designed to minimize glare while providing adequate illumination.
+Glare reduction: Glare can affect guests' comfort and vision.
+Customers are often interested in how lighting is designed to minimize glare while ensuring adequate illumination.

 Emergency lighting: Safety is a major concern in hotel lobbies.
-Questions about emergency lighting and safety protocols in the event of a power outage are common.
+Questions about emergency lighting and safety protocols in the event of a power failure are common.

 Maintenance and lamp life: Lighting maintenance can be a challenge in a large hotel lobby.
-Customers are often interested in the lifespan of the light sources and the maintenance requirements.
+Customers are often interested in lamp life and maintenance requirements.

 Adaptability: As trends change, customers are often interested in how easily lighting can be adapted or updated to keep up with the latest design and technology trends.

-By considering these issues, hoteliers and lighting designers can better respond to clients' needs and interests and create lighting solutions that are both functional and visually appealing.
+By considering these issues, hoteliers and lighting designers can better respond to customer needs and interests and create lighting solutions that are both functional and visually appealing.

 s.luce Atom Hängelampe